Seasol and its positive effects on plants, lawn and soil this winter!

 Planting winter vegies will depend on where you live in Australia, at the warmer top end, try planting everything from asparagus crowns to choko, okra, basil, beans, beetroot, broccoli, cabbages, rockmelon, carrots, capsicums, chillies & eggplants (plus plenty more).
 In the cooler south, be aware that plants will grow a lot more slowly, try onions, shallots, garlic, lettuces, spinach, peas, cabbage, cauliflower, broccoli, kale and silverbeet.

 Vegies can be grown from seeds or seedlings.
 Seeds can be sown direct or grown in seed raising mix and transplanted as seedlings.
 Seasol can help to increase germination rates when applied to direct sown seeds.
 Seedlings can be planted directly into the soil or potting mix.
-Don’t forget to put a scoop of Seasol Planting Gel at the bottom of the hole or through the backfill soil at planting.
+Don’t forget to add Seasol Plant + Soil Booster to the bottom of the hole or through the backfill soil at planting.
 Water young seedlings in with a solution of Seasol to get them off to a flying start.
 Mix 30mL of Seasol concentrate in 9 litres of water and apply it at planting time and every fortnight through the growing season.